cravemaster/SpringBoard_Settings_Changes_in_Screenshots/README.md

 Only tested on iOS 10.0, iOS 10.1, iOS 10.3 Simulators.

 It's also a good idea to please not try this out on an actual iOS device, as you may risk loosing your jailbroken install, and that could cause you to restore somehow (with iTunes, etc., of course :P).
 And we don't want **that** happening now, do we? ;)

+*no chase we dont want that happening, cries the readers*